snu-mllab/PuzzleMix/README.md

 For **WRN28_10 with 400 epoch**, we need to change ```--arch wrn28_10```, ```--epochs 400```, and ```--schedule 200 300```.
 For **WRN28_10 with 200 epoch**, we set ```--epochs 200```, ```--schedule 120 170```, and ```--learning_rate 0.2```.

-### ImageNet
-To test with ImageNet, please refer to ./imagenet (for 100 epochs training with apex) or ./cutmix (for 300 epochs training).

 ### Tiny-Imagenet-200